exporl/kuleuven-templates/README.md

 For the LaTeX templates:

-    sude apt-get install texlive texlive-latex-recommended texlive-science texlive-bibtex-extra
+    sudo apt-get install texlive texlive-latex-recommended texlive-science texlive-bibtex-extra imagemagick

-To be able to create a backup A4 version of posters:

-    sude apt-get install imagemagick posterazor

-To be able to create a backup Powerpoint version of presentations (I know, ieek):
+To be able to create backup versions of posters (A4) and presentations (Powerpoint):

-    sude apt-get install ghostscript libreoffice
+    sudo apt-get install ghostscript posterazor libreoffice

 For the plain Markdown templates: